vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 - **More intuitive UI**: Users should be able to understand how the app works without reading an entire blog post about it.
 How can we engineer the UI so that it's obvious how to use the app?
 - **Better gameplay loop**: Right now, all the user does is read sentences, translate them, and watch their score go up or down.
 How can we make the app more fun?

+Thanks for reading my post!
+If you liked (or hated) reading it or have thoughts on how to improve the project, please reach out over <a href="mailto:vijaykethanaboyina@gmail.com">email</a> or leave a comment below.

 -----
 [^fn-1]: Justification: An English speaker would get "patient refuses absolutely to take medications" and "constant protestations doctor" but might miss "his" and "despite", changing their understanding of whose medications and the relationship between the refusal and protestations.